Ibuprofen (By mouth)

 Capsule, Liquid Filled Capsule, Suspension, Tablet, Chewable Tablet

-- If you are using prescription-strength ibuprofen: This medicine should come with a Medication Guide.
-Read and follow these instructions carefully.
-Ask your doctor or pharmacist if you have any questions.
+- Prescription ibuprofen should come with a Medication Guide.
 Ask your pharmacist for the Medication Guide if you do not have one.

-- Shake the oral liquid well just before using.
-Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
+- Oral liquid: Shake well just before using.
+Measure with a marked measuring spoon, oral syringe, or medicine cup.

-- You must chew the chewable tablet completely before you swallow it.
-Drink some water afterwards to make sure you swallow all of the medicine.
+- Chewable tablet: Chew completely before you swallow it.
+Then drink some water to make sure you swallow all of the medicine.

-- For an Adult: Follow your doctor's instructions for how much medicine to take.
-If you are taking this medicine without a prescription, follow the directions on the package, but do not take more than 6 pills in 1 day (24 hours) unless your doctor tells you to.
+- For Adults: Do not take more than 6 pills in 1 day (24 hours) unless your doctor tells you to.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze the oral liquid.